 Residents will experience "minimal impacts" to city services despite the cuts, Mayes previously said.

 An average of 90 people left city jobs each year during the past three years.
-The city doesn't know which positions will become vacant, but Mayes will determine whether jobs should be cut as people leave them
+The city doesn't know which positions will become vacant, but Mayes will determine whether jobs should be cut as people leave them this budget year.

 "The key is to have plenty of time to implement it in a proactive way to reorganize and retrain people as we go to minimize any disruption in services to the public," he said.